#USvsHate launches conversations. We want those conversations to go well and support learning. See also our Tools for Productive Anti-Hate Dialogue.

-- Above all, act like a learner.
-Our quest is to learn about real lives and our real society.
-There will be questions you won’t be able to answer on the spot.
-Just commit publicly to learning!
-(Your answer can always be, “Let me learn more about that,” or “Let’s learn more about that together.”)
-Flag issues for further future learning, through local dialogues; readings or films; field trips to community settings; visits from community organizations; and learning experiences with all the organizations contributing lessons.
+- Flag issues for further future learning, through local dialogues; readings or films; field trips to community settings; visits from community organizations; and learning experiences with all the organizations contributing lessons.
 Each organization offers webinars, in-person professional development trainings, tools for developing curriculum and programs, and listservs for sharing new resources.

 - Remember that the work is ongoing.
-A nice framework to keep in mind is Teaching Tolerance’s Social Justice Standards, which present four “domains” of anti-bias work to address over time throughout our careers: identity, diversity, justice, and action.
+A framework to keep in mind is Teaching Tolerance’s Social Justice Standards, which present four “domains” of anti-bias work to address in all classrooms (identity, diversity, justice, and action).
 While we’re working on one, we can always admit we have more work to do on the others.

 - Stay connected to colleagues as you learn! #USvsHate teachers say they really value being part of a community of people tackling these issues together.
 We’ve included Teacher Stories on the ongoing journey of trying #USvsHate lessons.
-You can also join the Teaching Tolerance and #Schooltalking online communities to talk more about how your lessons and dialogues are going.
+Join the #USvsHate Facebook community to talk more about how your lessons and dialogues are going.

 Sample #USvsHate Dialogue Agreements